 3) Start a contest on one timer, and the others will sync up to it.

 Only the device that started the contest (the "contest director") can pause/stop the contest.

 ** It can take ten seconds or more for the timers to discover each other at first, so start and then stop a contest.
 Wait for the other timers to connect and then start the contest again.

 Attaching the Android device

 Use a "Sports Armband" or Velcro to attach the android device to your non-throwing wrist.
 It may also be attached to your transmitter with Velcro.

-The free version has all the same functions as the paid version with two exceptions - you may only have a single task in the task list unless you are connected to a networked contest and you cannot set multiple flight groups.
+The free version has all the same functions as the paid version with two exceptions - you may only have a single task in the task list unless you are connected to a Multi-Player contest and you cannot set multiple flight groups.